Celebrating Ten (whoops, Eleven) Years of Healing City Soils

 We are grateful to be this years recipients of the Good Food Champion Award in the Food Literacy Category.
 This recognition of our work is motivation for us to continue our mission and work closely with our communities as we build resiliency in the face of food insecurity, top soil depletion, and the other issues seen by climate change.
 We do not do this work in isolation!
 Congratulations to the other award winners: Iye Creative, Welcome Gardens, Community Fridge, Wild Mountain Restaurant, and Sandown Centre for Regenerative Agriculture.
 May we all continue to cultivate resilient communities for years to come.

-Posted in Accolades, Announcement, NewsTagged , , ,
+Posted in Accolades, Announcement, Blog, NewsTagged , , ,